-Five Steps to Find The Right MeasuresJune 3, 2009 by Stacey Barr
+Five Steps for How to Find The Right Measures or KPIsJune 3, 2009 by Stacey Barr

-How to find the right measures is the most asked question in the field of performance measurement.
+How to find the right measures or KPIs is the most asked question in the field of performance measurement.
 And it’s little wonder, because the more meaningful measures track outcomes which tend to be less tangible than the traditional things we’ve measured, like how many widgets we produced.

 STEP 1: Begin with the end in mind.

-STEP 2: Be sensory specific.
+STEP 2: List the sensory specific evidence.

-STEP 3: Check the bigger picture.
+STEP 4: Check the bigger picture.

-STEP 5: Name the measure.
+STEP 5: Name and describe the measure.

 Connect with Stacey